golemfoundation/wildland-client/Documentation/manpages/wl-forest.rst

 infrastructure location.

 Arguments:
 |   USER              name of the user who owns the Forest (mandatory)
-|   MANIFEST_STORAGE_SET  storage set used for Forest manifests container
+|   STORAGE_SET       storage set used to create Forest containers, if not given, user's
+|                     default storage-set is used instead
-|   DATA_STORAGE_SET      storage set used for Forest data container
+|   DATA_STORAGE_SET  storage set used to create Forest data container, if not given, the
-|   STORAGE_SET           if passed, the same storage set is used for both
+|                     STORAGE_SET is used instead
-|                         manifests and data

 Options
 --------

 .. option:: --access USER

-   Allow an additional user access to this storage manifest.
-By default, storage manifests inherit access settings from the container.
+   Allow an additional user access to containers created using this command.
+By default, those the containers are unencrypted unless at least one USER is passed using this option.

-.. option:: --manifest-container-owner USER

-   Override manifest container owner.
-By default this vaule is equal to the Forest user.

-.. option:: --data-container-owner USER

-   Override data container owner.
-By default this vaule is equal to the Forest user.

 .. option:: --manifest-local-dir PATH